 Dolph Lundgren has come back home to Stockholm to show German actor Ralph Herforth around town.
 As usual Lundgren appears in his best physical form when the two men start their trip with a Karate session with Lundgren's former trainer Brian Fitkin.
 In the course of the evening however Lundgren turns out to be a sophisticated and entertaining conversationalist: At dinner it's politics, in the car it's about the family.
 He displays a profound knowledge on history when visiting the museum of armour, he remisces about the NY art scene in the 80s when they call at designer Thomas Bernstrand's flat.
 The film shows Dolph Lundgren as you may not have seen him before - or as you might never see him again.
-Written by

 Did You Know?